 E = A x EF x (1-ER/100)

 - E = emissions;

 - ER =overall emission reduction efficiency, %

 Procedures for the Development of Emissions Factors from Stationary Sources.
-This page includes both the existing procedures and the review draft for the proposed new procedures.
+This page contains the finalized procedures document for emissions factor development.

 Uncertainty is dependent on the kind of emissions released, the number of tests used to determine the emissions factor, the appropriate decision level (or percentile) within the distribution range, and the number of similar emissions units within a specific area.
 EPA released a draft review for public comment on April 24, 2007.

 Since the posting of the Draft Emission Factor Uncertainty Assessment for comment on April 24, 2007, we have received numerous inquiries from interested stakeholders questioning whether the Agency intends to include the effect of uncertainty on a source's applicable emission-related requirements, or whether states or local authorities need to apply the effect of uncertainty to determine area compliance with NAAQS standards.
 As originally stated in the Draft Assessment, we do not attempt to evaluate or provide guidance on the application of emissions factor uncertainty in making environmental decisions.
 Moreover, any such decisions would be made only after a formal notice and comment rulemaking process.
 However, EPA did not intend any change in current practices that would warrant rulemaking.
 Rather, our intent is to educate sources and regulators about the accuracy of emission factors and to improve such accuracy through the incorporation of the results of direct emissions testing into the estimation of future emission factors.